JKC-Codes/eleventy-plugin-code-style-hooks/README.md

 ### PostHTML
-Code Style Hooks provides a [PostHTML](https://posthtml.org/) compatible version so you can reduce build times by reusing an existing PostHTML syntax tree.

-The `posthtml` export provides a stand-alone version of Code Style Hooks.
-This could even be used outside of Eleventy.
+If you're already using [PostHTML](https://posthtml.org/) you can reduce build times by using the `posthtml` export as a plugin to your existing PostHTML syntax tree.
+It provides a stand-alone PostHTML version of Code Style Hooks that can even be used outside of Eleventy.

-The optional `parser` export provides an options parser to further reduce build times when using Eleventy's `--watch` or `--serve` options.
-Parsing your options outside of the transform will mean this is only done once at the start of watching or serving rather than every time Eleventy builds.
+The optional `parser` export further reduces build times when using PostHTML with Eleventy's `--watch` or `--serve` arguments.
+Parsing your options outside of the transform will mean it's only done once at the start of watching or serving rather than every time Eleventy builds.

 ```js
 const posthtml = require('posthtml');